Princeton Pono Pathways LogoPrinceton Pono Pathways

 Honolulu, Hawaiʻi (Summer)

-Students complete full-time internships with community organizations based in Honolulu.
+Students complete 32-hour internships with community organizations based in Honolulu.
 In addition to internship work, the program includes ʻāina-based volunteering, cultural field trips, and service activities that take place across the island of Oʻahu.

 Oʻahu map showing program locations and community partnerships